skoleapp/skole-backend/README.md

 - Since `_` is reserved as an alias for Django's translation functions, use a double underscore `__` for ignored values, e.g. `foo, __ = Foo.objects.get_or_create(...)` or `[bar() for __ in range(n)]`.

+- All GraphQL object types, queries and mutations must be documented by using the `description` parameter.